christianalfoni/reactx/docs/03_creating_state.md

 You can choose to put promises into your state tree.
 This is especially valuable with React as you can suspend those promises in components.
 To make the value of a promise reactive, you just have to use the `reactive` primitive.

-The mental model for promises is often that they act as a temporary primitive that transfers a value from an asynchronous source and to you.
+The mental model for promises is often that they act as a temporary primitive that transfers a value from an asynchronous source to you.
 Like:

 ```ts
 // The promise is only there for as long as the data fetching runs
 const data = await fetchData();
 ```

-But promises does not disappear when it is resolved, the promise IS the value.
+But promise does not disappear when it is resolved, the promise IS the value.
 So you can also say:

 ```ts
 // The promise IS the value, it being on its way or has already arrived